Do quantum linear solvers offer advantage for networks-based system of linear equations?: Introduction

-The rest of the work is structured as follows: Given that the topics discussed in this study lie at the intersection of quantum algorithms, complexity, and graph theory and thus can be of interest to readers from all three communities, we attempt to make the article self-contained by devoting Sections \ref{sec:qls} and \ref{sec:cn-lsp} for introducing quantum linear solvers and network-based linear system problems.
+The rest of the work is structured as follows: Given that the topics discussed in this study lie at the intersection of quantum algorithms, complexity, and graph theory and thus can be of interest to readers from all three communities, we attempt to make the article self-contained by devoting Sections \ref{sec:qls} and \ref{sec:cn-lsp} for introducing quantum linear solvers and networks-based linear system problems.
 Our results and subsequent discussions form the remaining sections: In Section \ref{sec:survey}, we discuss the results from our survey on candidate complex networks and their suitability for achieving quantum advantage.
-We first begin with the scope of our numerical analysis (Section \ref{sec:Lim}), followed by our results for Laplacian matrix (Section \ref{sec:LG}), and then move to incidence matrix (Section \ref{sec:IG}).
-This is followed by Section \ref{sec:lessons}, where we discuss a general graph superfamily construction from which we identify new best and better graphs.
-In Section \ref{sec:req}, we briefly comment on other requirements and challenges in QLSs for NLSPs.
+We begin with the results for Laplacian matrix (Section \ref{sec:LG}), and then move to incidence matrix (Section \ref{sec:IG}).
+This is followed by Section \ref{sec:graph_superfamily}, where we discuss a general graph superfamily construction from which we identify new good graphs.
+We introduce a conjecture to guess the possibility of advantage from a graph construction in Section \ref{sec:lessons}.
+In Section \ref{sec:hardware}, we briefly comment on our quantum hardware computations carried out on toy matrices.
 Finally, we conclude with a summary of the work and future prospects in Section \ref{sec:conclusion}.